 Revising An Action

-you've recorded the Action, you can open a new image file and Play the Action.
+As noted, after you've recorded the Action, you can open a new image file and Play the Action.
 You can enter values wherever you've checked a Pause box (termed inserting a Modal Control).
 You can also insert a Stop for opened-ended changes, such as Painting in Modes.

 Even if things work perfectly, you'll probably re-think something.
 For me, it was recording adjustments on the Curves R-G-B channels on the first Action, as well as the need to insert a Stop, and one other change.
 So, I needed to revise the Action.